pythonclubmtl/learning_python3/06-classes.md

 ```
 louise = Cat("louise", 2)
 ```
-We could then retrieve information about louise using: `louise.name` and `louise.age` We can actually retrieve these variables because they were defined using `self.name = name`.
+We could then retrieve information about Louise using: `louise.name` and `louise.age` We can actually retrieve these variables because they were defined using `self.name = name`.
 If a variable is defined within the class without a `self` it will not be accessible from outside the class.